Ebaka716/searchV3/memoryBank/progress.md

 - Dashboard page removed as unused
 - Local dev and build are clean

+- Research page: right panel (canvas area) is now resizable by dragging from the left, with smooth transition and min/max width.
+EnhancedInput spacing improved with padding.
+Layout is more fluid and user-friendly.

+- Demo search data simplified: Only one example per type (ticker, term), each with small/medium/large context.
+Placeholder left for question type.
+This reduces clutter and makes template testing/variant switching easier.

-- (Add your current status, known issues, and progress here)
+// (Add your current status, known issues, and progress here)